peitalin/google-trends-beta/README.md

 ## Gtrends-beta

-Pulls investment banking queries and utilizes new word disambiguation features of Gtrends Beta.
+The script pulls 'interest-over-time' queries from Google Trends and utilizes the new word disambiguation features of Gtrends Beta (2013 Q4).
 Matches on financial firms, investment firms etc then by fuzzy string matching.

+The program inputs the original search term and disambiguates between various entity types, then returns the correct company/corporate type matched by phrase similarity.
+In case there are multiple company types (e.g. Wachovia Securities, Wachovia Group).

+Occasionally when the entity name does not match original search term, it is because the company has changed name and Google Trends actually returns the new company name/parent company.

+### Data Format:

+CSV header:
+Date, Entity Name, Entity Type, Original Search Term

 ### INSTRUCTIONS:
 pip install -r requirements.txt